gvwilson/thirdbit/src/fiction/cloudherd/index.md

 maybe they wouldn't look any further.
-And if she took the time to brush her hair and scrub her face before leaving, well, she was only doing what her *amma* kept nagging her to.
+And if she took the time to brush her hair and scrub her face before leaving, well, she was only doing it so her *amma* wouldn't nag her.

 Kulbinder could have been a statue if it wasn't for the wind ruffling his fur.
 He sat on his hind legs,